-- e. data securing costs which means costs, reasonably incurred by you with our prior consent, to secure your computer systems to avoid ongoing impact on business costs, loss, and cyber event response costs. - identity theft response costs which means costs, reasonably incurred by you with our prior consent, to support an individual with reporting of the identity theft and re-establishing identity and essential records. - q.
-IT forensic costs which means costs, reasonably incurred by you with our prior consent, to investigate and determine the cause and scope of a cyber event. - h. legal costs which means costs, reasonably incurred by you with our prior consent, to retain legal or regulatory advice in relation to your rights and obligations in respect of any legal and regulatory issues that arise as a result of a cyber event. - notification costs which means costs, reasonably incurred by you with our prior consent, to notify any person whose data or information has been accessed or lost, including the cost of preparing a statement to the Office of the Australian Information Commissioner or other authorities. - j.
-PCI Investigation costs which means costs, reasonably incurred by you with our prior consent, to appoint an auditor to investigate any payment card industry liability that arises out of a cyber event. - k. public relations costs which means external public relations, media, social media, communications management and similar costs, reasonably incurred by you with our prior consent, to avoid or mitigate harm to your business as a consequence of a cyber event. - virus extraction costs which means costs, reasonably incurred by you with our prior consent, to remove a virus from your computer systems.
+- e. data securing costs which means costs, reasonably incurred by you with our prior consent, to secure your computer systems to avoid ongoing impact on business costs, loss, and cyber event response costs. - identity theft response costs which means costs, reasonably incurred by you with our prior consent, to support an individual with reporting of the identity theft and re-establishing identity and essential records. - g.
+IT forensic costs which means costs, reasonably incurred by you with our prior consent, to investigate and determine the cause and scope of a cyber event. - h. legal costs which means costs, reasonably incurred by you with our prior consent, to retain legal or regulatory advice in relation to your rights and obligations in respect of any legal and regulatory issues that arise as a result of a cyber event. - i. notification costs which means costs, reasonably incurred by you with our prior consent, to notify any person whose data or information has been accessed or lost, including the cost of preparing a statement to the Office of the Australian Information Commissioner or other authorities. - PCI Investigation costs which means costs, reasonably incurred by you with our prior consent, to appoint an auditor to investigate any payment card industry liability that arises out of a cyber event. - k. public relations costs which means external public relations, media, social media, communications management and similar costs, reasonably incurred by you with our prior consent, to avoid or mitigate harm to your business as a consequence of a cyber event. - 1. virus extraction costs which means costs. reasonably incurred by you with our prior consent, to remove a virus from your computer systems.

-10. defence costs means the reasonable costs, charges, fees and expenses incurred, by us or by you with our prior written consent, to defend, investigate, appeal, or settle a claim or multimedia claim.
+- 11. cyber operation, for the purposes of exclusion 10, means the use of a computer system by, at the direction of, or under the control of a state to: - a. disrupt, deny access to or, degrade functionality of a computer system, and/or - b. copy, remove, manipulate deny access to or destroy information in a computer system. - 12. defence costs means the reasonable costs, charges, fees and expenses incurred, by us or by you with our prior written consent, to defend, investigate, appeal, or settle a claim or multimedia claim.

-11. direct financial loss means
+13. direct financial loss means